mattbierner/blog.mattbierner.com/_posts/2014-04-10-khepri-slice-unpacks.md

         :0;
 ```

 Slice unpacks expand in a function to capture zero or more values as an array.
-They also enable arguments at relative indicies to be consistently expressed and used.
+They also enable arguments at relative indices to be consistently expressed and used.

 ```js
 var first_and_last = \f (...) l -> f + l;